Bwilson4321/Bayou_Elite_Landing/README.md

 Welcome fellow Developers!
 This is my very first landing page on my journey through The Odin Project.
-I believe one day I will enjoy looking back on this initial page and see how far I have come but until then, enjoy the simplicity!
+I believe one day I will enjoy looking back on this initial page and see how far I have come, but until then, enjoy the simplicity!